marcusnestor/WindowsCrazy/_posts/2020-06-24-quickly-sort-pictures-by-date-taken-on-windows-10-how.md

  	<li>This will also help you to group all your pictures into a sort of collection.</li>
 </ol>
 <h2 id="4">Verdict:</h2>
-In this article, we explained <strong>How to sort pictures by date taken on Windows.</strong> Kindly share your<strong> comments/feedback</strong> in the below section.
+In this article, we explained <strong>How to sort pictures by date taken on Windows.</strong> Besides the clear cut screenshots let you understand easily.
+Kindly share your<strong> comments/feedback</strong> in the below section.